kbaidya21/ecommerce-capstone-project/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.capstone.ecommerce.e-commerce-project' is invalid and this project uses 'com.capstone.ecommerce.e_commerce_project' instead.
+* The original package name 'com.capstone.ecommerce.e-commerce-project' is invalid and this project uses 'com.capstone.ecommerce.platform' instead.

 # Getting Started